publiclab/publiclab-archive/notes/gonzoearth/5-1-2012/scope-alberta-oil-sands-must-be-seen-be-believed.md

 ---
-title: ""The Scope Of The Alberta Oil Sands Must Be Seen To Be Believed""\ntagnames: ''
+title: ""The Scope Of The Alberta Oil Sands Must Be Seen To Be Believed""

+tagnames: ''
 author: gonzoearth
 path: /notes/gonzoearth/5-1-2012/scope-alberta-oil-sands-must-be-seen-be-believed.md
 nid: 1878